TalhaR/Calculator/README.md

 Download the jar file located in the "release x" folder, and run.

 # Warning
-Currently the "CE" and "+/-" buttons do not work.
+Currently, the "CE" and "+/-" buttons do not work.